invasiveBias/invasiveBias/README.md

-- Hello I’m Uche, an ML Engineer focusing on Applicative AI research
+- Hello I’m Uche, an ML Engineer building narrow ML & broader AI powered products.
 - You can reach me on X @Uche_otakpor
 <!---
 invasiveBias/invasiveBias is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.